Announcing Identity Lifecycle Management

 Method 6: Multi-step provisioning

 When to use?
-If you have multiple steps for provisioning access, such as “put the user in an IdP group AND directly provision the entitlement in another application”.
+If you have multiple steps for provisioning access, such as “put the user in an IdP group, then directly provision the entitlement in another application”.

 Custom provisioning allows for significant flexibility when it comes to provisioning access.
 Multi-step provisioning allows you to perform a series of steps for provisioning access, such as “send a webhook and then create a helpdesk ticket and then directly assign the permission in the app”.